billforsternz/tarrasch-chess-gui/README.md

 2) Put this repository into a convenient working directory, eg git clone https:/github.com/billforsternz/tarrasch-chess-gui

 3) Just the one project file is required, it's called TarraschDb.vcxproj.
-It does assume that subdirectory wxWidgets-3.1.0 contains the required includes and libraries which is a problem as they are too big to store in the repository, but....
+It works on VS2010 and VS2015.
+The project structure is now super lean, mean and easy.
+There are a bunch of C++ source files (obviously) plus a simple resource file and icon (actually two icon files now) in the src directory.
+The project does assume the existance of a wxWidgets directory using standard wxWidgets conventions.
+The directory should be named wxWidgets-3.1.0 and it only needs to contain the include and lib directories.
+Still this is a problem as these files collectively are really too big to store in the repository, but....

 4) I have prepared a .zip (well actually a .7z for extra space savings) that you can download from my website.
 Just download, unzip into the right place with